 CFA Economics Level 1 Sample Questions and Answers

-The sample questions are typical of the probing multiple-choice questions on the L1 exam.
+These sample questions are typical of the probing multiple-choice questions on the L1 exam.
 During the exam, you have about 90 seconds to read and answer each question, carefully designed to test knowledge from the CFA Curriculum.
-UWorld’s question bank is built to expose you to exam-like questions and illustrate and explain the concepts tested thoroughly.
+UWorld’s question bank will expose you to exam-like questions and thoroughly illustrate the concepts tested.

 In the short run, a company maximizing profit in a market with perfect competition produces at a quantity that most likely results in: